-- Using the icon
+- 1. Using the icon

-- Select the icon.
+- a.
+Select the icon.

+- b.
+Select the code snippet.

 - 2. Using a shortcut

-- Press F2.
+- a.
+Press F2.

+- b.
+Select the code snippet.

 NOTE: If you select a code snippet directly using a shortcut or the icon, a short description and the shortcut name are displayed in a tooltip.